 Opening Hours: Weekdays: 10:00 – 18:00 | Weekends: 10:00 – 18:00

 Harpa is an iconic event concert hall in the heart of Reykjavik.
 The building has a modern and eclectic architecture design.
 It is a favourite venue for various concerts, conferences, exhibits and events since 2011.

 You can book your Harpa guided tour to see the beauty of the building and learn more about its history, artistic design and cultural value to the Icelandic community.
 Harpa’s residents are the Icelandic Symphony Orchestra, The Icelandic Opera, Maximus Musicus, The Reykjavic Big Band.

 Address: Öskjuhlíð, 105 Reykjavík, Iceland

 Opening Hours: 9:00 – 22:00

 Perlan is one of the best things to do in Iceland for families.
 It is an experiential museum that showcases the best of Icelandic nature in a fun and interactive ways.
-The museum is filled with interesting display and even 100m long glacier cave.
+The museum is filled with interesting displays and even a 100m long glacier cave.
 You can book your Skip-the-Line Perlan museum tickets here.

-The Perlan is one of the iconic buildings in Reykjavik, known for its greyish-silver dome that resembles as the pearl of the Icelandic capital.
+The Perlan is one of the iconic buildings in Reykjavik, known for its greyish-silver dome that resembles the pearl of the Icelandic capital.
 You can enjoy the 360° Observation deck on the top of the museum.
 One of the best views of Reykjavik.

 3. Sun Voyager